API Penetration Testing Services

 REST/RESTful APIs

 The most common API architecture.
-We test JSON and XML endpoints, HTTP method security, authentication mechanisms (OAuth, JWT, API keys), parameter tampering, injection attacks, and proper implementation of REST principles.
+We test JSON and XML endpoints, HTTP method enforcement, OAuth and JWT handling, API key validation, parameter tampering, and the gap between REST conventions and what your specific implementation actually does.

 GraphQL APIs